jcrabapple/kagi-catppuccin-light-dark/README.md

 Copy and paste the contents of custom.css into the Custom CSS box in your Kagi appearance settings.

+If you enjoy this theme and would like to buy me a coffee, you can do so via my [Kofi page](https://ko-fi.com/jcrabapple).

 # Color Palettes

 Your theme will change between light (**Catppuccin Latte**) and dark (**Catpuccin Mocha**) based on your browser/system settings, and via the toggle in the Kagi sidebar.
 Dark (Mocha) is the default.